Torsors on loop groups and the Hitchin fibration: Approximation and algebraization

-\m if the restriction of a continuous homomorphism $B \ra B'$ of topological rings to an open ideal $I \subset B$ is a (resp.,~open) topological embedding, then the maps $X(B) \ra X(B')$ are locally on their sources (resp.,~open) topological embeddings because \eqref{top-emb} holds locally on $\bA^n(B)$. \eenum \epp
+\m if the restriction of a continuous homomorphism $B \ra B'$ of topological rings to an open ideal $I \subset B$ is a (respectively, open) topological embedding, then the maps $X(B) \ra X(B')$ are locally on their sources (respectively, open) topological embeddings because \eqref{top-emb} holds locally on $\bA^n(B)$. \eenum \epp

 \bthm Let $B$ be a topological ring that has an open nonunital subring $B' \subset B$ that is Zariski and whose induced topology has an open neighborhood base of zero consisting of ideals of $B'$, and let $X$ be a smooth, affine $B$-scheme.
 If either \benumr \m $B'$ is Henselian\uscolon or